 25.09.040 Damaged Nonconforming Sewer as Nuisance.

-A damaged nonconforming sewer is deemed a nuisance.
-Subject to Title 22, BES may abate such nuisances and recover any costs incurred thereby through the assessment of liens against properties served by the nonconforming sewers.
+- A damaged nonconforming sewer is deemed a nuisance.
+Subject to Portland City Code Title 22, the City Administrator may abate such nuisances and recover any costs it incurs through the assessment of liens against properties served by the nonconforming sewers.

 25.09.050 Equal Responsibility for Repair and Nuisance Abatement.

-Appeals of BES requirements pertaining to nonconforming sewers will be processed in conjunction with the Bureau of Development Services Board of Appeal.
+- Appeals of BES requirements pertaining to nonconforming sewers will be processed in conjunction with the Portland Permitting & Development Administrative Appeal Board.

 Chapter 25.10 Dry Wells and Other Underground Injection Controls